 THE TWELVE: DISCIPLED

-Jesus relinquished the earthly leadership of the early church to His disciples when He ascended into heaven.
+Jesus entrusted the embodied, earthly leadership of the early church to His disciples when He ascended into heaven.
 What a tremendous responsibility they were given!
 But Jesus had prepared them well.
 He shared His vision.
 He taught them His guiding principles.
 He lived the life of a servant before them.
 He gave them assignments that afforded valuable experiences.
 Imagine the rich conversations they likely had sitting around a fire in the evening.
-On top of all of this preparatory work, they were filled with His Spirit to give them courage and to make their efforts truly effective.
+And, in addition to all of this preparatory work, they were filled with His Spirit to give them courage and to make their efforts truly effective.
 They were formed into useful tools and made useful by the hands of the Master.

 Timothy, at Paul’s direction, assumed the crucial responsibility of ensuring pure teaching in the early church at Ephesus.
 No doubt, as Timothy accompanied Paul and Silas in their journeys, Paul invested heavily in Timothy’s leadership capacity to handle the challenges that he would face.

-Furthermore, fulfilling the Great Commission is often an organizational effort—a collection of individuals working together to reach people for Christ.
+Furthermore, fulfilling the Great Commission is a team effort—a collection of individuals working together to reach people for Christ.
 The leader’s effectiveness impacts the fruitfulness of the ministry.
-Are we doing our best to bring people Jesus if we choose not to avail ourselves to the best applicable leadership knowledge, thinking, and practices that will enhance the effectiveness of our ministry?
+Are we doing our best to bring people to Jesus if we choose not to avail ourselves to the best applicable leadership knowledge, thinking, and practices that will enhance the effectiveness of our ministry?

-Is leadership training a substitute for the presence and power of God on our churches?
-No. Absolutely not!
+Is leadership training a substitute for the presence and power of God in our churches?
+Absolutely not!
 After all the preparatory work Jesus had done with the disciples, He instructed them to tarry until they were filled with the Holy Spirit.

-Leadership training is, however, a useful tool, with ministry precedence, to optimize the efforts invested to reach people for Christ.
+Leadership training is, however, a useful tool, with biblical precedence, to optimize the efforts invested to reach people for Christ.